CryptosOdysseus/AALE-Contributions/AGWWP-20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 ## [UNENFORCEABILITY ON GROUNDS OF PUBLIC POLICY](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#unenforceability-on-grounds-of-public-policy-1)

+>Part of the problem in this Chapter 8 is the ability to _**assess the relevance of Public Policy-generated externalities in an AAS context under AALE process.**_ Define the encoding of that particular set of _**"Public Policy Functions" linked to conditions and constraints in ways that avoid both the risk of non-compliance with Public Policy and the risk of AAS/AALE systemic paralysis.**_

+>Which logically begs the question whether some or all parties involved would be better off, should the engineering of Public Policy - maybe and to a certain extent - _**incorporate at the onset, modalities, process and encoding that make it directly usable and functional in AAS context under AALE process._** With the _**major caveat**_ that the precision surgery of public "statutes" within AAS/AALE context could be as much a complicated, delicate and dysfunctionally disruptive affair, as a flawed, badly engineered meeting (computationally) of various bodies of Law. _**This suggests experimental prudence (sandbox).**_

+>In an analoguous vein, inspired by and extrapolating from the CIVICS/Dazza regulatory impact experience since the 1990's (UETA/ESIGN), and further rebounding on the current emerging state of affair of "Automation, Algorithm, A.I. and Blockchain for Government", a kind of working topic revolving around _**"Assess relevance, feasability, and sustainability of Design & Engineering of Public Policy That Is AAS/AALE Compatible"**_ sounds, possibly, like where some of the past, current & future states of Public Policy making reside.

 ### [§ 178.
 When a Term Is Unenforceable on Grounds of Public Policy](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-178-when-a-term-is-unenforceable-on-grounds-of-public-policy-1)

+>See above comments under head of Chapter 8.
+This describes some of the _**functions, sub-processes and parameters to review to "Assess relevance, feasability, and sustainability of Design & Engineering of Public Policy That Is AAS/AALE Compatible".**_

 ### [§ 181.
 Effect of Failure to Comply with Licensing or Similar Requirement](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-181-effect-of-failure-to-comply-with-licensing-or-similar-requirement-1)

+>See above comments under head of Chapter 8.
+This describes some of the _**functions, sub-processes and parameters to review to "Assess relevance, feasability, and sustainability of Design & Engineering of Public Policy That Is AAS/AALE Compatible".**_ In particular, define the _**meaning of public policy that "outweight" other legal decision parameters.**_

 ### [§ 182.
 Effect of Performance if Intended Use Is Improper](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-182-effect-of-performance-if-intended-use-is-improper-1)

+>See above comments under head of Chapter 8.
+This describes some of the _**functions, sub-processes and parameters to review to "Assess relevance, feasability, and sustainability of Design & Engineering of Public Policy That Is AAS/AALE Compatible".**_ In particular, define the _**meaning of "grave social harm" vs other legal decision parameters.**_ This could maybe come a little bit closer to reality in a not so distant future- think encoding, in an AAS context under AALE process, of e.g. gender bias and/or climate change and/or elections manipulation impact mitigation policies, etc, or any cause referred to - at least by certain political constituencies - as "involving grave social harm".

 ### [§ 187.
 Non-Ancillary Restraints on Competition](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-187-non-ancillary-restraints-on-competition-1)

+>See above comments under head of Chapter 8.
+This describes some of the _**functions, sub-processes and parameters to review to "Assess relevance, feasability, and sustainability of Design & Engineering of Public Policy That Is AAS/AALE Compatible".**_ In particular, this may start to cover some of the issues of _**conflicting trade / antitrust laws, when manipulation of suppliers, oligopolistic-like excessive coordination on sales terms, and other allegedly (open dlt-based) excessive transparency on costs & prices are involved.**_ Part of the problem is _**relevance & limits of the paradigm of "grey area and confidentiality" that is the whole basis of bargaining for mercantile, capitalistic trade & investment**_ (somewhat distinctively from collectivist-model cooperative à la Kolkoz/Kibutz) in an AAS context under AALE process.

 ### [§ 188.
 Ancillary Restraints on Competition](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-188-ancillary-restraints-on-competition-1)

+>See above comments under head of Chapter 8.
+This describes some of the _**functions, sub-processes and parameters to review to "Assess relevance, feasability, and sustainability of Design & Engineering of Public Policy That Is AAS/AALE Compatible".**_ Remarks analogous to § 187 in the case of _**Competition laws**_ in an AAS context under AALE process.

 ### [§ 194.
 Promise Interfering with Contract with Another](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-194-promise-interfering-with-contract-with-another-1)

+>See above comments under head of Chapter 8.
+This describes some of the _**functions, sub-processes and parameters to review to "Assess relevance, feasability, and sustainability of Design & Engineering of Public Policy That Is AAS/AALE Compatible".**_ With emphasis on defining _**relevance of concepts and sub-process of tortious interference, tortiously-induced promise, commitment to breach of contract in an AAS context under AALE process.**_

 ### [§ 195.
 Term Exempting from Liability for Harm Caused Intentionally, Recklessly or Negligently](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-195-term-exempting-from-liability-for-harm-caused-intentionally-recklessly-or-negligently-1)

+>See above comments under head of Chapter 8.
+This describes some of the _**functions, sub-processes and parameters to review to "Assess relevance, feasability, and sustainability of Design & Engineering of Public Policy That Is AAS/AALE Compatible".**_ With emphasis on defining relevance of concepts and _**sub-process of Harm Caused Intentionally, Recklessly, or Negligently, in humans-AAS interactions, with attribution to a responsible human for liability bearing, in an AAS context under AALE process.**_ This seems to cover physical harm and other kinds of harm, and might lead to similar consideration in _**Tort Law.**_

 ### [§ 198.
 Restitution in Favor of Party who Is Excusably Ignorant or Is Not Equally in the Wrong](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#-198-restitution-in-favor-of-party-who-is-excusably-ignorant-or-is-not-equally-in-the-wrong-1)

+>See above comments under head of Chapter 8.
+This describes some of the _**functions, sub-processes and parameters to review to "Assess relevance, feasability, and sustainability of Design & Engineering of Public Policy That Is AAS/AALE Compatible".**_ With emphasis on defining relevance of concepts and _**sub-process, in humans-AAS interactions, linked to (human) cognition of some of the parties such as Excusable Ignorance and Not Equally in the Wrong.
+But maybe also explorable for AAS knowledge status under AALE process.**_ Also links back to _**attribution for liability bearing and the sub-process of Restitution.**_

 #